lwiecek/lwiecek.github.io/README.md

 bundle exec jekyll serve
 ```

-The site is now available locally at: http://localhost:4000
+The site is now available locally at http://localhost:4000

 ## Progressive Web Apps

 I decided that home page is the perfect place to try out making [Progressive Web App (PWA)](https://developers.google.com/web/progressive-web-apps/).

-To see how this website is getting closer to achive that goal I am using [Lighthouse](https://developers.google.com/web/tools/lighthouse/).
+To see how this website is getting closer to achieve that goal I am using [Lighthouse](https://developers.google.com/web/tools/lighthouse/).
 ```
 npm install -g lighthouse
 lighthouse --view https://lukaszwiecek.com